Car insurance rates depend on a number of factors — let's dive into the data and learn more.

 The average cost of car insurance is $1,548 per year.
 That's $774 per six-month policy or $129 per month.

-Auto insurance costs vary widely based on individual rating factors.
-The Zebra's team of licensed insurance experts crunched the numbers using a composite user profile and gathered rates from major auto insurance companies to develop these figures.
+Auto insurance quotes vary widely based on individual rating factors.
+The Zebra's team of licensed insurance experts crunched the numbers using a composite user profile and gathered rates from the top auto insurance companies to develop these figures.
 Dive into the data below to see how age, gender, location, and vehicle type affect auto insurance premiums.

 As part of our car insurance rate analysis, we compared premiums from some of America's most popular insurers.
 Check out average car insurance rates from the best car insurance companies below.
 Keep in mind your rates will vary, depending on your driving history.

 Among the surveyed car insurance companies, USAA was the cheapest based on our average profile.
-Our individual profile might not reflect your rates.
-Use our auto insurance premiums as a jumping-off point and explore options from as many car insurance companies as possible.
+Our individual profile might not reflect your rates, but you can use our auto insurance premiums as a jumping-off point to explore options from multiple car insurance companies.

 Depending on your level of coverage, your premium will vary.
-The average auto insurance policy in the US includes $50,000/$100,000 of bodily injury and $50,000 of property damage coverage with collision and comprehensive deductibles at $500.
+The average auto insurance policy includes liability insurance with limits of $50,000/$100,000 for bodily injury and $50,000 for property damage coverage, alongside collision and comprehensive deductibles at $500.
 If you're leasing or financing your vehicle, you might be required to carry gap insurance as well.
-Below are some average auto insurance rates based on coverage levels across the US.

-Obviously, the less coverage you have, the less your premium will be.
+The less coverage you have, the less your premium will cost.
 However, it's generally recommended to keep your liability coverage as high as possible to ensure your assets are protected.
 If your vehicle has any considerable value or you're thinking of selling it in the future, make sure you add comprehensive and collision coverage.

 Age is a major component of auto insurance premiums.
 Age is a reliable indicator of how risky a driver you will be to your insurance company.
-In fact, every year you celebrate a birthday, you should consider it an opportunity to shop around for cheaper car insurance rates.
+In fact, you should consider shopping around for cheaper car insurance rates every year.
 The below data shows the relationship between age and car insurance rates.

 Those aged 50 to 59 pay the least for car insurance, with all other variables constant.
 Teen drivers pay the most — about $419 per month for drivers 16-19 years ago.
 Once you turn 20, you should expect an average monthly drop in your insurance premium by about $253.
 Aside from very young and very old drivers, age doesn't have a major impact on the average cost of auto insurance.
 Between the ages of 40 and 60, the average difference in premium is only $45.
 It's important to consider other rating factors that could have a larger impact on premiums.